-- 8. ABP, HES operates a Vessel Traffic Service on a 24 hour basis from its VTS Humber tower situated at Spurn Point.
+- 8. ABP, HES operates a Vessel Traffic Service on a 24 hour basis from the Humber Marine Control Centre situated at Grimsby.
 VHF radio coverage exists throughout the area of jurisdiction of the Harbour.
-Radar coverage is also available through its three radars sited at Spurn Point, Stone Creek and Hull, giving coverage of the Humber Approaches through to the Humber Bridge.
-AIS coverage is provided through stations at Goole, Hull and Spurn Point. - 9.
-Any ABP, HES emergency response would be co-ordinated initially through VTS Humber, then, subject to the severity of the emergency, transferred to the Marine Response Centre (MRC) at Immingham.
-Direct telephone links exist between VTS Humber and the Maritime Rescue Coordination Centre (MRCC) at Bridlington, and emergency links can be established quickly between the MRC and the MRCC at Bridlington. - 10.
-Oil Pollution Response in a Tier 2 and Tier 3 will be through the Marine Response Centre at Immingham.
+Radar coverage is also available through its radars sited at Spurn Point, Grimsby, Stone Creek, Hull and the Humber Gateway giving coverage of the Humber Approaches through to the Humber Bridge.
+AIS coverage is provided through stations at Grimsby, Hull, Spurn Point and Blacktoft. - 9.
+Any ABP, HES emergency response would be co-ordinated initially through VTS Humber, then, subject to the severity of the emergency, transferred to the Marine Response Centre (MRC) at the Grimsby Port Office.
+Direct telephone links exist between VTS Humber and the Coastguard Operations Centre (CGOC) at Bridlington, and emergency links can be established quickly between the MRC and the CGOC at Bridlington. - 10.
+Oil Pollution Response in a Tier 2 and Tier 3 will be through the Marine Response Centre at Grimsby.
 ABP, HES is equipped to deal with a Tier 1 and Tier 2 oil spill.
 The shoreline clean up response being provided by the Unitary Authorities who will activate their Shoreline Response Centre (SRC) as required.

-- 11. ABP,HES has pilot launches based at Spurn Point, which are manned 24 hours per day.
+- 11. ABP, HES has pilot launches based at Grimsby, which are manned 24 hours per day.
 Hydrographic survey vessels are usually available during working hours during a normal working week.
 In an emergency craft can be made available. - 12.
 ABP, HES has no salvage resources. - 13.
 A large proportion of the vessels moving through the Harbour have ABP authorised pilots embarked.

-Harbour Facilities
+Other Harbour Facilities